AllenNeuralDynamics/aind-file-standards/documentation_standards/code_ocean_capsule_doc_standard.md

 # Documentation Standard for Code Ocean Capsules

-A Code Ocean capsule is a containerized computational environment that can be used for reproducible research, either as a standalone analysis or as part of a pipeline.
-This standard defines the minimum documentation requirements for Code Ocean capsules to ensure they are usable and understandable by other researchers.
+A Code Ocean capsule is a containerized computational environment that can be used for reproducible code execution, either as a standalone analysis or as part of a pipeline.
+This standard defines the minimum documentation requirements for Code Ocean capsules to ensure they are usable and understandable by other users.

 # Minimum README Contents